 Her prize was cutting an official Mudley cake, a photo in the Advertiser and local America, Muir chuckles.
 “It was awesome,” she recalled.

 Born Nicolle Francis, she grew up on Orchard Avenue and can describe the not entirely pleasant sensation of thick, dark mud drying on her limbs.
-Muir grew up and spent many years away, in New York City and Scotland.
+Muir grew up and spent many years away in New York City and Scotland.

-Three years ago, she and her husband Grant moved back to the Wolfville area to raise their daughter, who is 13 now.
+Three years ago, she and her husband Grant moved back to the Wolfville area to raise their daughter, who is now 15.

-“My family is here and I wanted my daughter to live in a small town where everybody knows your name.
+“My family is here, and I wanted my daughter to live in a small town where everybody knows your name.
 Wolfville is a great town.”